 If put in the simplest manner possible, Splunk is like the Google Search Engine for machine data.
 Sounds strange right?
 But this is how Erik Swan the ETO and co-founder of Splunk has described it.
-Now, explaining in layman’s language- Splunk can make machine data better, easier and less complicated to understand.
-Let’s take an example to understand what Splunk do with the help of the following image:
+Now, explaining in layman’s language- Splunk can make machine data better, easier, and less complicated to understand.
+Let’s take an example to understand what Splunk does with the help of the following image:

 Now imagine you are trying to figure out the problem in your system and the only lead you have is the logs that are similar to the above image, what would you do?
-As running away is not the option here, you might try to figure out the above data.
+As running away is not an option here, you might try to figure out the above data.
 But is it that easy to figure out the problem from the above data?
-There is a small possibility that you might figure out the problem only after spending hours understanding data.
+There is a small possibility that you might figure out the problem only after spending hours understanding the data.
 In short, machine data is:

 - Complex to comprehend